XDeFi-tech/docs-new/index.md

 hero:
   name: "XDEFI"
   text: "One wallet for all your assets."
-  tagline: Securely store, swap, and send Crypto and NFTs across hundreds of blockchains (UTXO's, EVM's, Cosmos chains, Solana, Near)
+  tagline: Leverage XDEFI Technologies to securely store, swap, and send Crypto and NFTs across hundreds of blockchains (UTXO's, EVM's, Cosmos chains, Solana, Near) for your users benefits.
   image:
     src: /img/xdefi.svg
     alt: XDEFI